 Pizza is delicious.
 But, traditionally it is packed with gluten.
 With many developing intolerances and/or allergies to gluten and even dairy, it feels like we can’t enjoy the comfort of pizza anymore.

 Fortunately, cauliflower pizza saves the day!
 I developed this recipe inspired by the versatility of cauliflower.
 And, let’s face it, cauliflower pizza is everywhere!
 It’s sold frozen at grocery stores and even at restaurants.
 But, those options tend to be full of sodium and oftentimes hidden processed ingredients.

 This cauliflower pizza recipe is health driven.
 Not only is the base made of veggies, but it is topped with gorgeous greens too!
 It looks fantastic on any table.
-This pizza is maybe my favorite dish to serve to my family and friends who are gluten free, vegan, and/or super health-conscious.
+This pizza is maybe my favorite dish to serve to my family and friends who are gluten free and/or super health-conscious.
 It leaves everyone feeling fueled and satisfied.

 Making cauliflower pizza at home is plenty easy.
-You will be surprised by how simple it is to make a totally vegan and gluten free pizza on your own!
+You will be surprised by how simple it is to make a totally vegetarian and gluten free pizza on your own!
 And, it will not give you that carb-coma regular pizza does.
 This pizza will leave you feeling light and refreshed.